Unified Atomic Mass Unit (u)

 Molar Mass

-• The molar mass of an element is numerically equal to the atomic mass of the element in .
+• The molar mass of an element is the mass per mole of its atoms.

 • , where: